Great Divergence: Conditions in pre–Great Divergence cores

-Unlike modern industrial economies, pre-modern economies were constrained by conditions which greatly limited economic growth.
 Although core regions in Eurasia had achieved a relatively high standard of living by the 18th century, shortages of land, soil degradation, deforestation, lack of dependable energy sources, and other ecological constraints limited growth in per capita incomes.
 Rapid rates of depreciation on capital meant that a great part of savings in pre-modern economies were spent on replacing depleted capital, hampering capital accumulation.
 Massive windfalls of fuel, land, food and other resources were necessary for continued growth and capital accumulation, leading to colonialism.
 The Industrial Revolution overcame these restraints, allowing rapid, sustained growth in per capita incomes for the first time in human history.

 Western Europe

-After the Viking, Muslim, and Magyar invasions waned in the 10th century, Europe entered a period of prosperity, population growth and territorial expansion known as the High Middle Ages.
+After the Viking, Muslim, and Magyar invasions waned in the 10th century, Western Christian Europe entered a period of prosperity, population growth and territorial expansion known as the High Middle Ages.
 Trade and commerce revived, with increased specialization between areas and between the countryside and artisans in towns.
-By the 13th century the best land had been occupied and agricultural income began to fall, though trade and commerce continued to expand, especially in Venice and other northern Italian cities.
-The 14th century brought a series of calamities: famines, wars, the Black Death and other epidemics.
-The resulting drop in the population led to falling rents and rising wages, undermining the feudal and manorial relationships that had characterized Medieval Europe.
+By the 13th century, the best land had been occupied and agricultural income began to fall, though trade and commerce continued to expand, especially in Venice and other northern Italian cities.
+The 14th century, then, brought a series of calamities: famines, wars, the Black Death and other epidemics.

+Koyama and Rubin suppose that the Black Death had some moments that might have positively affected development.
+The labor scarcity that resulted from the Black Death led women to enter the workforce and drove active markets for agricultural labor.
+The resulting drop in the population led to falling rents and rising wages, undermining the feudal and manorial relationships that had characterized medieval Europe.

 According to a 2014 study, "there was a 'little divergence' within Europe between 1300 and 1800: real wages in the North Sea Region more or less stabilized at the level attained after the Black Death, and remained relatively high (above subsistence) throughout the early modern period (and into the nineteenth century), whereas real wages in the 'periphery' (in Germany, Italy, and Spain) began to fall after the fifteenth century and returned to some kind of subsistence minimum during the 1500–1800 period.
 This 'little divergence' in real wages mirrors a similar divergence in GDP per capita: in the 'periphery' of Europe there was almost no per capita growth (or even a decline) between 1500 and 1800, whereas in Holland and England real income continued to rise and more or less doubled in this period".